Lexichu/mr2av_repo/Readme.txt

 ----- Special Thanks to:
 - Jack of Hearts/JD; for asking me to make this in the first place, knocking on for four years ago!
 - Fad; for showing me how to set up a GitHub page, and making the Name Viewer section work with MR2DX!
-- anon #1; for fixing the Move Viewer to work with every monster, as well as adding a Name Edit feature!
+- anon; for fixing the Move Viewer to work with every monster, as well as adding a Name Edit feature!
 - You; for actually reading this!